awsdocs/aws-resource-access-manager-user-guide/doc_source/working-with-sharing-delete.md

  Be sure to select the correct resource share\.
 You can't recover a resource share after you delete it\.

 1. Choose **Delete**, then in the confirmation message, choose **Delete**\.

+1. The deleted resource share disappears after two hours\.
+Until then, it remains visible in the console with a deleted status\.

 ------
 #### [ AWS CLI ]